denisgulev/aws-bootcamp-cruddur-2023/journal/week6.md

 In order to create an ECS service, we need to create a task definition and a service.

 ### Task Definition
-This is like a "Dockerfile", that specifies how to we provision our application.
+This is like a "Dockerfile", that specifies how to provision our application.

 1. Create Systems Manager -> Parameter Store -> Parameters
     ```sh